learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.2.
-What are the recommendations to create new object?
+## Q. What are the recommendations to create new object?

 It is recommended to avoid creating new objects using `new Object()`.
 Instead you can initialize values based on it is type to create the objects.